 Staff Report in collaboration with Lyon County Sheriff Brent White

-JULY 29: A bench warrant out of Hopkins County District Court was served on Justin W. Adams, 25, of Kuttawa for failure to appear.
-Underlying charges listed on the warrant are one count each of speeding 25 MPH or over, operating on a suspended or revoked license, failure of owner to maintain required insurance, and careless driving.
+JULY 16: A bench warrant out of Daviess District Court was served on Donte M. Washington, 27, of Owensboro, for failure to appear.
+Underlying charges listed on the warrant are one count each of instructional permit violations and failure of non-owner operator to maintain required insurance, and four counts of failure to appear.

-AUGUST 8: A bench warrant out of Crittenden District Court was served on Jackie L. Davis, 43, of Paducah, for failure to pay fines and costs and failure to appear.
-The warrant lists two underlying charges of fraudulent use of a credit card under $500.
+JULY 16: A bench warrant out of Hardin District Court was served on Shawna Carrol, 28, of Glendale, for failure to appear and failure to pay restitution.
+The warrant lists one underlying charge of probation violation (for misdemeanor offense).